kotlin-orm/ktorm/hexo-docs/source/en/quick-start.md

 ### Intermediate Operations

-These functions doesn’t execute the internal queries, but return new created sequence objects applying some modifications.
+These functions don’t execute the internal queries but return new-created sequence objects applying some modifications.
 For example, the `filter` function creates a new sequence object with the filter condition given by its parameter.
 The following code obtains all the employees in department 1 by using `filter`:

 ```kotlin
 val employees = Employees.asSequence().filter { it.departmentId eq 1 }.toList()
 ```

-We can see that the usage is almost the same as `kotlin.Sequence`, the only difference is the `==` in the lambda is replace by the `eq` function.
+We can see that the usage is almost the same as `kotlin.Sequence`, the only difference is the `==` in the lambda is replaced by the `eq` function.
 The `filter` function can also be called continuously, as all the filter conditions are combined with the `and` operator.

 ```kotlin
 val employees = Employees